Hexadecane

-Hexadecane (also called cetane) is an alkane hydrocarbon with the chemical formula C_{16}H_{34}.
+Hexadecane (also called cetane) is an alkane hydrocarbon with the chemical formula C16H34|auto=1.
 Hexadecane consists of a chain of 16 carbon atoms, with three hydrogen atoms bonded to the two end carbon atoms, and two hydrogens bonded to each of the 14 other carbon atoms.
 Isohexadecane is a branch chained isomer of hexadecane.

 Cetane number

 Cetane is often used as a shorthand for cetane number, a measure of the combustion of diesel fuel.
 Cetane ignites very easily under compression; for this reason, it is assigned a cetane number of 100, and serves as a reference for other fuel mixtures.

 Hexadecyl radical

 Hexadecyl, or cetyl, is an alkyl radical of carbon and hydrogen derived from hexadecane, with formula C_{16}H_{33} and with mass 225.433, occurring especially in cetyl alcohol.
 It confers strong hydrophobicity on molecules containing it.
 Carboplatin modified with hexadecyl and polyethylene glycol has increased liposolubility and PEGylation, and is proposed to useful in chemotherapy, specifically non-small-cell lung cancer.